KomunikacjaTechnicznaVistula/morris-mini/docs/driving.md

 These are operated by the switch lever on the right hand side of the steering wheel.

-- **Tip:** References to right or left hand sides in this book are made when viewing the vehicle from the rear.
+- **ℹ️ Tip:** References to right or left hand sides in this book are made when viewing the vehicle from the rear.

 The flashing direction indicators will only operate when the ignition is switched on.
 - Move the switch lever upwards to operate the left-hand flashing indicator for turning left.
 - Move the switch lever downwards to operate the right-hand flashing indicator for turning right.

-- **Tip:** A warning light in the end of the switch lever indicates when a direction indicator is in use.
+- **ℹ️ Tip:** A warning light in the end of the switch lever indicates when a direction indicator is in use.

 ## Turning on the headlights